-Join us at the Early Connections Conference!
-We invite parents and professionals throughout New England to network, share ideas and strategies for helping children with visual impairments from birth to age 7.
+Join us at the Early Connections Conference, Saturday, May 2, 2020!
+We invite parents and professionals throughout New England to share ideas, learn new strategies and expand your community.

-If there is a last-minute change of plans regarding your child’s attendance, or if you would prefer to bring your own sitter, please call Sharon Stelzer at 617-972-7696 or email Sharon.Stelzer@Perkins.org to leave a detailed message.
+If there is a last-minute change of plans regarding your child’s attendance please call Sharon Stelzer at 617-972-7696 or email Sharon.Stelzer@Perkins.org to leave a detailed message.

-Families wishing for assistance in arranging overnight accommodations should contact Vincent Pagano at 617-972-7432 or email Vincent.Pagano@Perkins.org no later than April 23, 2018.
+Families wishing for assistance in arranging overnight accommodations should contact Jessica Brown at 617-972-7777 or email Jessica.Brown@Perkins.org no later than April 27, 2020.
 A limited number of rooms are available on campus on a first-come, first-served basis.

 Doors open - vendors open all day